leancodepl/flutter_corelibrary/README.md

 - Parser (`parser.dart`) - takes `Tokens` returns a list of `TaggedText`s containing 'text' and a set of `Tag`s (name of the tag and a possible parameter).

+- Flutter text renderer - given some supported tags and some markup text, it is rendered using the provided styles

-- Tests: lexer and parser is tested
+- Tests - lexer and parser is tested

 ## Available tags